script-php/EasyAPP/DOCUMENTATION.md

 ## Testing

-EasyAPP includes a built-in testing framework for unit and integration tests.
+EasyAPP includes a streamlined testing framework with a simple yet powerful `TestCase` base class for unit and integration tests.

 ### Creating Tests